-SDE# 802200dr SDE# 802200dy Enrollment in AP/IB Mathematics 12
+SDE# 802200dr 0.5 term/0.5 credit SDE# 802200dy 1 term / 1 credit Enrollment in AP/IB Mathematics 12 Grade12

 This course provides students an opportunity to review and extend their knowledge of Mathematics 12 for the purpose of preparing for Advanced Placement and/or International Baccalaureate examination(s).
 Students will become familiar with test taking strategies and participate in mock examinations.